CookiePLMonster/CookiePLMonster.github.io/_mods/007-agent-under-fire-ps2/widescreen-patch.md

 game-series: "007-agent-under-fire-ps2"
 order: 0
 date: 20-08-2023
-disclaimer-info: "This patch is shipped with PCSX2 starting with v1.7.4934."
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v1.7.4934.

 {:.credit}
 Widescreen patch for the on-foot sequences made by Arapapa.
 I expanded it with a widescreen patch for the driving segments.